afloresep/GNN-HIV/README.md

 - Building a Custom Dataset in Pytorch Geometric.
 We create our own dataset.
 We inherate from Dataset class from torch_geometric.
 `dataset.py`
+`dataset_featurizer.py`- This includes some changes.
+    - DeepChem Featurizer.
+This library uses RDKit in the background to calculate features for each sample/node.
+This simplifies the code by reducing the lines of code.
+    - Cached Dataset for reload.
+Now the dataset is cached and reloaded everytime the Dataset class is instantiated.
+In the code this is done with the `processed_file_name` method.
+Basically, if the processed file is found in the processed folder is returned and if not founded, the whole dataset is recreated.
+    - Oversampling and Data Split.
+The data was highly inbalanced (few molecules were classified as active) so Oversampling was done to even the classes in the dataset.
+Split was also done.

 - Building a Graph Neural Network
 Input: Molecule with nodes, edges features... from dataset.py
 GNN: apply
 Output: Update node embeddings with information about neighborhood and about the whole class.
 In our case are classification specific.
 Yes or No predictions.

+Note: Edge_attr are not included because as today PyTorch geometric does not support it.

 ## Embedding.
 Why and How.
 #### Why embedding?